What are the responsibilities and job description for the Assistant Director, Admissions position at Syracuse University?

 - Valid US driver’s license.

-- Highly effective communication skills and ability to build strong relationships with internal and external stakeholders and delegate across teams.
+- Excellent relationship management skills.
 Ideal candidate will be comfortable working with all age groups, from prospective students to faculty, alumni and parents.

-- Excellent organizational skills and attention to detail; experience in event planning.
+- Excellent organizational skills with keen attention to details.

 - Attention to detail, organization, and the ability to manage multiple competing priorities.